mccoyJosh/ClassInfo/SDEV140/M03/Day2/3_socials_ethics.md

 ------

-## Let's say we are a social media company, and we want to advertise
+## Let's say we are a social media company, and we want to advertise and/or sell you data

 - We could sell our users data to advertisers so appropriate products get in front of the correct audience
   - This is legal